magnuslundstrom/nft-platform-auxiliary/readme.md

-The purpose of this repo is to create a workspace where all the necessary repos will be included in a workspace.
+The purpose of this repo is to create a workspace where all the necessary repos will be included.

 ## Web